spp1991/flixter/README.md

 A two-sided video-streaming marketplace allowing tutors to provide lessons to students for a price or even free.
 It features credit card payment capabilities, user role management, advanced UI and UX, and advanced database relationships, which is similar to other platforms like Udemy.

+Functionalities include:
+- Enabling individuals to create courses and uploading course contents (image/videos/text) for students to refer
+- Allowing course creators to change the order of course contents
+- Allowing students to view the course and enroll
+- Integration of feature to pay course fee via credit card

 [Try it yourself](https://flixter-sunny-patel.herokuapp.com/)